Well Written Art Descriptions Sell Art

 You just have to force yourself to do it.

-The first one you write might not be perfect and that is ok.
+Your first description of art might not be perfect, and that is ok.

 The good news about writing art descriptions online is the ability to revise them.

 You can revisit and revise your description for an art page as often as you wish.